OpenStickCommunity/Hardware/Boards/GP2040-CE Official Boards/RP2040 Mini Breakout Board/RP2040 Mini Breakout Board/README.md

 The RP2040 Mini Breakout Board is a spin off of the official embedded embedded design for the GP2040-CE project.
 The Mini version cuts down on a number of extras and offers a basic fightstick solution in a small form factor and a lower overall cost compared to the Advanced Breakout Board.

 You can find a pre-compiled .UF2 firmware file for the RP2040 Mini Breakout Board in the GP2040-CE release section under `GP2040-CE_0.X.X_RP2040MiniBreakoutBoard.uf2`.
 This configuration will be maintained as long as the project is active and the pinout will not change.
-Should there be another version of the board, it will be kept as a seperate hardware entry.
+Should there be another version of the board, it will be kept as a separate hardware entry.

 The RP2040 Basic Breakout Board is an embedded design based on the Advanced Breakout Board (https://github.com/OpenStickCommunity/Hardware/tree/main/RP2040%20Advanced%20Breakout%20Board) by TheTrain and N-I-X.

 The RP2040 Mini Breakout Board is an embedded SMD design with through hole components.
-It is not recommened to assemble these yourself unless you have a setup to do SMD assembly.
+It is not recommended to assemble these yourself unless you have a setup to do SMD assembly.

 We have a small but passionate Discord group which you can access here if interested: https://discord.com/invite/k2pxhke7q8